Phil Morris sits down with the iconic Owen Sheers to discuss his play Mametz that explores a war assault during the Battle of the Somme in 1916.

-Site specific theatre, as an immersive sensory experience, is very good at making you feel things, on both a physical and emotional level – but I wonder to what it extent it makes you think?
+Site-specific theatre, as an immersive sensory experience, is very good at making you feel things, on both a physical and emotional level – but I wonder to what extent it makes you think?

 I’m quite an instinctive writer… and with Willem de Sitter, I have a character who is performing a very useful function.
 It’s good to have people immersed in the action of the play and then have him pull them out and ask them questions.

 Regarding Welsh historical narratives, as you said earlier the Battle of Mametz wasn’t solely a Welsh disaster, but it is one that resonates with all the other disasters in our history.

 We like a disaster don’t we?